Ylar/Search-and-Destroy-1.3.3/README.md

 # Search-and-Destroy-1.3.1

 This update is mostly bug fixes, one slightly bigger than the others.
+Also, I renamed the "auto-kill" function to "quick-kill" to better describe what the command actually does.
+There was never anything "auto" about it.
+It's a manually-entered command that sends "kill" along with the keywords for your current target, that's all.

 There is also a new feature, which I think a lot of you will like.